AdobeDocs/analytics.en/help/analyze/mobile-app/executive.md

     ![Nothing shared](assets/nothing.png)

-4. Examine how the tiles appear in the Scorecard (the first Scorecard is shown in dark mode; see **Preferences** below for more information).
+4. Examine how the tiles appear in the Scorecard (the first Scorecard is shown in dark mode; see **[!UICONTROL Preferences]** below for more information).

     ![Tiles explained](assets/newexplain.png)